 And remember: it is important to respond to teachable moments properly:

 Use positive language such as “it would be great if” and “you know another way to respond could be”.
 Use an encouraging tone of voice.

 Encourage Practicing the Behavior

-At every chance, you can encourage the child to mimic the behavior you have just taught him or her.
+You can encourage the child to mimic the behavior you have just taught him or her at every chance.
 Phrases such as ‘Please say…” and “Ask her/him if…” and even saying “Use your words” can go a long way.

 Don’t Over Teach

 Limit the lessons to five or seven a day.
 You’ll be surprised how frequently you start recognizing them.
 We don’t want to overwhelm the child or make them feel like they are always doing the wrong thing so choose wisely.